karkman/MMB-114_Genomics/Exercises/06-Metabolic-pathways.md

 ## Secondary metabolites

 If you're interested on the secondary metabolites your strain produces (such as antibiotics or other bioactive molecules), you can submit the assembled genome (fasta file) to [antiSMASH server](https://antismash.secondarymetabolites.org/). antiSMASH identifies, annotates and analyses secondary metabolite biosynthesis gene clusters from bacterial (and fungal) genomes.

+## Summarise your results

+As the last step, summarize all the information you gather from your isolate to this shared Google Sheet [MMB-114_2023](https://docs.google.com/spreadsheets/d/1cGT7cBV5O3hnmoQvU77iYlCwkGLT9kw2E-tXV8Oy61k/edit?usp=sharing).